 "Perry's Sal.
 Come on.
 This like, illegal search or whatever.
 I know my rights."

 "I give shit about the you in your desk, Aiden.
 Perry's in trouble.
 True or false?"

 "Perry's, um..."
 Aiden spread arms span the hall block her path, between a rack never-washed coats and cross-stitch Perry'd made Darth Vader's mask.
 "Perry's fine.
 We're fine. had, you know, small disagreement night, but we've taken of everything.
 Maybe we could go out for coffee, and talk about it?"

 "Let's here.
 Unless there's something trying to hide."

 "Hide?
 No, of course not.
 What would we try hide from you?"

 "Sally!
 Great to see you.
-Didn't expect to by. didn't anything."
+Didn't expect to by.
+Perry didn't anything."
 Prescription goggles distorted Todd's eyes.
-They huge, half-human. this is really time."
+They huge, half-human. this is really bad time."

 "Aiden said.
-The bad wouldn't happen to anything to my brother's disappearance, it?
-Or the Museum theft?"
+The bad wouldn't happen to anything to my brother's disappearance, would Or the Museum theft?"

 "Look."
 He raised hands, fingers spread.
 "Perry's the gets the books.
 We analyze, translate.
 Upload.
 It's all above-board, far know.
 Perry maybe got himself deep with wrong people, but don't know who why."

 "You read them."